libraryofcelsus/Aetherius_AI_Assistant/readme.md

 **25.** You can change the botname and the username in the login menu.
 Changing either of these will create a new chatbot.

-**26.** Once the chatbot has adopted a desired personality, I recommend creating a backup of the "nexus" folder and then create a collection of the "aetherius" index on
-    pinecone.io.
-This will let you revert back to a base state if issues arise later.

-**27.** Once you have made a backup, you can start using the "Auto" mode, this mode has Aetherius decide for itself whether or not it should upload to its memories.
+**26.** Once you have made a backup, you can start using the "Auto" mode, this mode has Aetherius decide for itself whether or not it should upload to its memories.

-**28.** To run Aetherius with it's custom API, download and install: https://github.com/libraryofcelsus/AetherNode
+**27.** To run Aetherius with it's custom API, download and install: https://github.com/libraryofcelsus/AetherNode
 This is the new default API for Aetherius.
 Installation Instructions can be found on the github page.

 To change the model used with AetherNode, change the "model_name_or_path" key in AetherNode/settings.json to the desired model.
 You must then change the "Model_Backend" key in Aetherius_API/chatbot_settings.json to the desired format.
 Only Llama-2-Chat and Alpaca are available for now.